Romerico234/TU-Campus-Inquiry-Project/README.md

 # Towson University Campus Inquiry

-This repository contains my Towson University Campus Inquiry project for my COSC 484 class.
-This application serves as a platform for students to submit requests and connect with counselors.
+This repository contains my final project for COSC 484.
+This web application serves as a platform for students to submit requests and connect with counselors.
 Below are the details and setup instructions for the project.

 ## Technologies Used:
 - **MEAN Stack**: MongoDB, Express.js (CORS), Angular, Node.js